XYZ: Online Manual

 osVersion

-A lower-case string indicating the operating system version, excluding any release code name, such as "15.3" or "9", taken from VERSION_ID in /etc/os-release if possible, other files if appropriate, or falling back to “uname -r” (stopping at the first “-”).
+A lower-case string indicating the operating system version as a number, such as "15.3" or "9", taken from VERSION_ID in /etc/os-release if possible, other files if appropriate, or falling back to “uname -r” (stopping at the first “-”).

 osIsRhelDescendant